 The ultrasonic amplitude can be controlled using one of the two analog input pins on the user I/O connector (pins 17 and 18).
+For more information and wiring examples see 4.3.2.1 User I/O Connections.
 For information on configuring the power supply user I/O refer to your DCX Series Web Page Interface Instruction Manual (4000843).

-6.2.3 Using the Web Page Interface
+6.2.2 Using the Web Page Interface